 Payloads are encapsulated within the payload fairing in a vertical or horizontal orientation.
-Once encapsulated, a continuous supply of HEPA filtered and temperature-controlled air is supplied to the PLF.
+Once encapsulated, a continuous supply of HEPA filtered, and temperature-controlled air is supplied to the PLF.
 Direct airflow impingement upon sensitive components is minimized.
-Then the encapsulated payload is broken over to a horizontal position and mated to the LV.
-The encapsulated payload remains in the horizontal position until the integrated launch vehicle is rolled to the launch pad and erected to vertical position prior to launch.
+Then the encapsulated payload is broken over to a horizontal position and readied for transport.
+The encapsulated payload remains in the horizontal position during transport and mate to the integrated launch vehicle.